 Employees must use Form W-4 to tell you that they are tax exempt.

-If an employee is tax exempt, they must still fill out the Employee’s Withholding Allowance Certificate portion of the worksheet, like all employees should.
-An exempt employee will not complete line 5 (total number of allowances) nor line 6 (additional withholding amounts).
-Instead, the employee will write “Exempt” on line 7 of the form.
+If an employee is tax exempt, they must still fill out the Employee’s Withholding Certificate portion of the worksheet, like all employees should.
+An exempt employee will fill out required information, then write “Exempt” on the form.

 What if the employee falsely claims they are exempt?